 What is "EMIC"?

-The EMIC approach aims to utilize the power of identity in countering discrimination and conflict and helping to build peace and cohesion.
+The EMIC (Engagement Methodology for Identities in Conflict) method aims to utilize the power of identity in countering discrimination and conflict and helping to build peace and cohesion.
 EMIC (the word itself is Latin for “understanding from within”) is the product of over a decade of theoretical and practical development by the OICD.

-In short, the EMIC method provides the relevant information, strategy, implementation and evaluation tools needed to increase the effectiveness and mitigate the unforeseen negative outcomes of social transformation programs.
+In short, the EMIC method provides the relevant information, strategy, implementation and evaluation tools needed to increase the effectiveness and mitigate the unforeseen negative outcomes of a wide variety of transformation programs.

 EMIC experts have worked across a wide variety of human development contexts, including: Counter Violent Extremism (CVE) in the Caribbean, Middle-East and North America; Security and Intelligence-led Policing in Serbia, Armenia, Ukraine, UK, and Rwanda; Identity-Based Conflict in Guyana, Mali, Japan, Fiji, Canada and the UK.